 Market risk.
-Market risk is the risk that a particular security in a trust, the trust itself or securities in general may fall in value.
+Market risk is the risk that a particular security in a trust, a trust itself or securities in general may fall in value.
 Market value may be affected by a variety of factors including:

-- General securities markets movements: - Changes in the financial condition of an issuer or a sector: - Changes in perceptions about an issuer or a sector; - Interest rates and inflation; - Governmental policies and litigation; and - Purchases and sales of securities by a trust.
+- General securities markets movements; - Changes in the financial condition of an issuer or a sector; - Changes in perceptions about an issuer or a sector;

+- Interest rates and inflation;

+- Governmental policies and litigation; and

+- Purchases and sales of securities by a trust.

 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trusts.
 Additionally, event such war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-Recently, the outbreak of a novel and highly contagious form of coronavirus ("COVID-19") has adversely impacted global commercial activity and contributed to significant volatility in certain markets.
-Many governments and businesses have instituted guarantines and closures, which has resulted in significant disruption in manufacturing, supply chains, consumer demand and economic activity.
-The potential impacts are increasingly uncertain, difficult to assess and impossible to predict, and may result in significant losses.
-Any adverse event could materially and negatively impact the value and performance of the trusts and the trusts' ability to achieve its investment objectives.
+An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
+The complete economic impacts of COVID-19 are not yet fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of a trust and a trust's ability to achieve its investment objectives.